Details of the distribution of viruses detected in sentinel-source specimens can be found in the Primary care data section.

 Viruses detected in non-sentinel source specimens

-For week 1/2019, 4 896 specimens from non-sentinel sources (such as hospitals, schools, primary care facilities not involved in sentinel surveillance, or nursing homes and other institutions) tested positive for an influenza virus; 4 851 (99.1%) were type A and 45 (0.9%) type B. Of 1 068 subtyped A viruses, 70.7% were A(H1N1)pdm09 and 29.3% were A(H3N2).
+For weeks 21-25/2019, 550 specimens from non-sentinel sources (such as hospitals, schools, primary care facilities not involved in sentinel surveillance, or nursing homes and other institutions) tested positive for an influenza virus; 87% were type A and 13% were type B. Of 232 A viruses subtyped, 11% were A(H1N1)pdm09 and 89% were A(H3N2).

-The recommended composition of the trivalent influenza vaccine for the northern hemisphere 2018–2019 season included an A/Michigan/45/2015 (H1N1)pdm09-like virus, an A/Singapore/INFIMH-16-0019/2016 (H3N2)-like virus and a B/Colorado/06/2017-like virus (B/Victoria lineage).
+The recommended composition of the trivalent influenza vaccine for the current northern hemisphere 2018–2019 season included an A/Michigan/45/2015 (H1N1)pdm09-like virus, an A/Singapore/INFIMH-16-0019/2016 (H3N2)-like virus and a B/Colorado/06/2017-like virus (B/Victoria lineage).
 For quadrivalent vaccines, a B/Phuket/3073/2013-like virus (B/Yamagata lineage) was recommended.
 The full report can be found here.
-A comment by ECDC can be seen here.

 Antiviral susceptibility testing